GDOT suspends lane closures for holiday travel

 For those who do need to travel this holiday, please keep in mind the following Thanksgiving travel forecast for metro Atlanta interstates.
 According to the release, there is expected to be moderate traffic on Monday, Nov.
 21 and Tuesday, Nov.
 22, prior to typical Thanksgiving travel days.
 The heaviest traffic and congestion will be on Wednesday, Nov.
 23 between the hours of 12 p.m. and 6 p.m.
 There is expected to be light traffic Thursday, Nov.
 24 and Friday, Nov.
 25 with moderate traffic expected to return Saturday, Nov.
 26 and Sunday, Nov.
 27 as people make their way back home.

 GDOT advises travel tips for those who need to travel during the week of Thanksgiving.
 According to the release, the best time for travel is in the morning, before 10 a.m.
 Traffic volumes begin to increase in the afternoon after 12 p.m., when drivers are departing work early or finishing last-minute shopping lists.
-If traveling in or around metro Atlanta on Wednesday, Nov.
-23, plan to add 30-45 minutes to your travel time due to increased congestion between 12-6 p.m.
+If traveling in or around metro Atlanta on Wednesday afternoon, Nov.
+23, plan to add 30-45 minutes to your travel time due to increased congestion between noon-6 p.m.

 Motorists should always drive defensively with their hands on the wheel and eyes on the road for the Thanksgiving travel period and beyond, per the release.